Public Liability Insurance

 What is Public Liability insurance?

-Public liability insurance also protects you against the costs of damage to the property of a client or member of the public, including the repair or replacement of the damaged item and compensation for losses as a result of the damage.
-If you are a contractor who works regularly on other people’s property, such as a electrician or provider of cleaning or maintenance services, this is of vital importance.
+Public liability insurance also insures you against the costs of damage to the property of a client or member of the public, including the repair or replacement of the damaged item and compensation for losses as a result of the damage.
+If you are a contractor who works regularly on other people’s property, such as a electrician or provider of cleaning or maintenance services, this may be of vital importance.

 What is Product Liability insurance?